|2. Load Cells accuracy|

 Load cells play a central role in many powder processes since they allow to measure the weight of solids processed.
 Load cells are used for Dosing purpose or mass balance recollection.

-The proper specification, calibration and then maintenance is key to make sure the process will performed as designed, will produce within quality specifications and at controlled cost.
+The proper specification, calibration and then maintenance of load cells systems is key to make sure the process will performed as designed, will produce within quality specifications and at controlled cost.

 There are different technology principles for load cells.
 The different weighing principles are summarized below :

 Table 1 : Different types of load cells

 |Strain Gage Load cells|